Moving Baseline Configuration

 EK3_ENABLE | 1 | Enable EKF3 |

-Set the physical position of each antenna relative to the vehicle’s center of gravity (in meters, FRD frame):
+Measure the position of each GPS antenna relative to the vehicle’s Center of Gravity (CG).

 - Reboot the flight controller